 Serving Suggestions

-Pair this easy beef stew with:
+Serve this hearty beef stew with:

-- Crusty bread for dipping.
+- Crusty bread or garlic rolls

-Storage & Reheating
+Storage and Reheating

-- Fridge: Store in an airtight container for up to 4 days.
+- Fridge: Keep it in an airtight container for four days.

-Also, try
+Also, try our other delicious recipes:

 - Flavorful Chicken Wings Stew